-That same year, a small group of college students gathered near the Truman Presidential Library in Liberty, Missouri.
+That same year, a small group of college students gathered near the Truman Presidential Library in Independence, Missouri.
 Even as they received the Harry S. Truman Scholarship for public service, they were deeply concerned about the direction of the country they would inherit – but inspired by the potential for the next generation of American leaders to change course.

 Over the next year, they formed a founding team to build a new organization dedicated to renewing American democracy.
 In collaboration with dozens of Millennial leaders across the country, and with the generous support of visionary philanthropists, the Millennial Action Project was formed and officially launched in 2013.

 The Millennial Action Project has an audacious mission: re-establish political cooperation across parties and defeat the polarization and gridlock that is holding back our government and country.
 Our generation has a unique opportunity to forge a new path and lead our nation into the future, which is why MAP is committed to activating our nation's youngest generation of leaders and lawmakers.